Advanced KYC

 KYB

-• If there is a change in business members and you need to add a new one, you can link that member before or after they have passed KYC, but you should run KYC on just that individual entity rather than re-running the business through KYB.
+- After a business has passed KYC, if there is a change in business members and you need to add a new one you can link that member before or after they have passed KYC, but you should run KYC on just that individual entity rather than re-running the business through KYB.

-• In this scenario, if you are linking a new member that has not yet passed KYC, /link_member will kick off the verification process - no need to call /kyc.
-The verification_uuid will be returned in the /link_member response.
+- In this scenario, if you are linking a new member that has not yet passed KYC, /link_business_member will kick off the verification process - no need to call /kyc.
+The verification_uuid will be returned in the /link_business_member response.

 Console Setup Requirements